IPv6 address: Unicast and anycast address format

 Unicast and anycast addresses are typically composed of two logical parts: a 64-bit network prefix used for routing, and a 64-bit interface identifier used to identify a host's network interface.

-The network prefix (the routing prefix combined with the subnet id) is contained in the most significant 64 bits of the address.
-The size of the routing prefix may vary; a larger prefix size means a smaller subnet id size.
-The bits of the subnet id field are available to the network administrator to define subnets within the given network.
+The network prefix (the routing prefix combined with the subnet ID) is contained in the most significant 64 bits of the address.
+The size of the routing prefix may vary; a larger prefix size means a smaller subnet ID size.
+The bits of the subnet ID field are available to the network administrator to define subnets within the given network.
 The 64-bit interface identifier is automatically established randomly, obtained from a DHCPv6 server, or assigned manually.
-(Historically, it was automatically generated from the interface's MAC address using the modified EUI-64 format, but this method is now deprecated for privacy reasons.)
+(Historically, it was automatically generated from the interface's MAC address using the modified EUI-64 format, but this method is now not recommended for privacy reasons.)

 Unique local addresses are addresses analogous to IPv4 private network addresses.